What is the structure of SOUTH BOULDER LITTLE LEAGUE baseball?

 What equipment will my child need before the first practice or game?

 Players should arrive at their first practice with an adequate glove.
 Some bats are provided by the league, but you are welcome to bring your own.
-(Please note thatall bats must have the USA bat insignia).
+(Please note that all bats must have the USA bat insignia).
 Please make sure all personally owned equipment is labeled with a name and phone number so SBLL can return if lost.
 A baseball bag is recommended to transport bats, batting gloves, water bottles, hats, and other items.
-Batting helmets and catcher's equipment are provided by the league.
+Catcher's equipment are provided by the league.
+This year, each player must have their own helmet.
+Please provide one or contact your coach and the league will give you one for the season.

 What are the uniform requirements?